 - Using Replicated allows software companies to sell into more environments.
 As an example, Replicated referenced a client that went from SaaS-only to having over 50% of their ARR from self-hosted customers.

 - Replicated helps end-users install software faster (one customer reduced their install time from 90 days to 1), which reduces support time and custom work requests to software vendors.

 - Vendors are better able to support their customers because Replicated helps field troubleshooting and basic Kubernetes maintenance.

-Arguably Replicated is competing against the major Kubernetes distros targeting hybrid environments (e.g. Open Shift, Tanzu, Anthos, etc) but in truth their segmentation focusing on SaaS companies trying to move on-prem means they have a differentiated service and platform-based offering.
+Arguably Replicated is competing against the major Kubernetes distros targeting hybrid environments (e.g. Open Shift, Tanzu, Anthos, etc) but those tools are often in co-opetition as they are also building blocks for Replicated, and in truth their segmentation focusing on software companies trying to sell on-prem means they have a differentiated service and platform-based offering.

 DIY is probably the most common alternative to Replicated.
 There is a great deal of undifferentiated heavy lifting in packaging software for different environments, and Replicated helps make it easier for software companies to package their software and for enterprises to consume.
 This work is challenging, even for companies that excel in creating software, even for companies that are born in the cloud.
 Addressing new markets while also addressing enterprise concerns is an important business concern, and many companies have to grapple with whether it makes sense to tackle this packaging exercise on their own.

 Disclaimer: Replicated is a RedMonk client but this is an uncommissioned piece of research.
 Red Hat (Open Shift), VMware (Tanzu), and Google Cloud (Anthos) are also RedMonk clients.
 Hashicorp is not currently a RedMonk client.